PeterWong327/study-guide-notes/javascript.md

 - How does the rest/spread operator work in JS?
   - The rest parameter is used in a function definition with three dots (...args), to gather all parameters into an array.
 When a function is called, any excess arguments would be put into the args array through the rest operator.
 The rest parameter must be at the end of a function.
   - The spread operator is used to represent all the elements of an array (used in a function call), and expands the array into a list of many arguments.

+- What does the length attribute refer to on a Function in Javascript?
+  - The length attribute refer to the number of parameters that are in the function, excluding any rest parameters.